I2304/imageSeg/README.md

 For example:
 - segmentation_3/2_2_1/2
-corresponds to segmentation using the normalized continuum Laplacian operator.
+corresponds to segmentation using the normalized continuum Laplacian operator